Cxdyr/Cxdyr/README.md

 ### Here is What I'm Working On! 👋

-Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Java and Python
+SQL and Machine Learning methods
 - 💬 Ask me about ...
-Anything
+Anything related to coding, working out, or video games.
 - 📫 How to reach me: ... codyrabie1@gmail.com
-- ⚡ Fun fact: ... some of my hobbies include various sports and video games.
+- ⚡ Fun fact: ... some of my hobbies include basketball, muay thai, video games, and coding.